Opinions

 Les fresques d’Ambrogio Lorenzetti ornant le Palazzo Pubblico à Sienne racontent une histoire éternelle de la politique.
 Elles dépeignent une cité prospérant sous des lois justes et s’effondrant sous de mauvaises.
 Ce dernier volet de l’allégorie est aujourd’hui d’une actualité brûlante, alors que les émeutes en France peignent un tableau urbain désolé, reflétant un échec de l’action publique.
 La situation s’est tellement détérioré qu’un usage généralisé de la force est désormais inévitable, notamment pour saisir l’arsenal militaire qui prospère dans les banlieues.
 Pourtant, il est tout aussi essentiel de s’attaquer aux mauvaises politiques qui ont conduit à cette situation.
 Le déclin français a atteint un tel degré parce que tous les partis politiques se sont focalisés sur des réponses inefficaces et ont négligé les racines du problème.

-June #2 – Migration reimagined: why states should step back in the face of tragedy
+2023-3 – Migration reimagined: why states should think differently in the face of tragedy

-On 14 June, off the coast of Pylos, Greece, a tragedy occurred: a ship carrying 750 hopeful migrants met with disaster.
-The incident claimed at least 80 lives and leaves hundreds missing, thrusting the migration issue back into global spotlight.
+On 14 June, off the coast of Pylos, Greece, a ship carrying 750 hopeful migrants met with disaster.
+The incident claimed at least 80 lives and left hundreds missing, thrusting the migration issue back into the global spotlight.
 The incident has sparked a range of political responses across Greece and Europe.
 Some advocate for tighter immigration controls, while others propose a broader regulatory scheme at the European level.
 But they are overlooking a crucial fact: increased state control over immigration is not a cure-all solution.

 Recently, alarming incidents involving the Greek Navy and asylum seekers have underlined the European Union’s struggle to manage its borders sustainably.
 Videos reveal the Greek coastguard forcibly pushing back asylum seekers towards Turkey, while, in another incident, a group of asylum seekers were found dead on a Greek island after their boat capsized.
 These problems are indicative of a system at odds with the EU’s principles of fairness, dignity, and freedom.